KiruruKamau/Data-Science-Job-Market-Overview/README.md

 ├── README.md                               # Project documentation
 └── Data Science Job Market Overview.xlsx   # Primary Dataset (Excel format)

-💾 Data Source

-The analysis is based on a dataset maintained and hosted via OneDrive.

-Primary Data Source: Access the OneDrive Dataset Here

-Local Copy: A snapshot of this data is available in the repository as Data Science Job Market Overview.xlsx.

-Note: For the most up-to-date entries, please refer to the primary OneDrive link.

 🚀 Setup & Usage